 - 7.02 Forty (40) hours shall constitute a work week, Monday through Friday.
-All other time worked shall be considered overtime and shall be paid for at the applicable overtime rate of pay. - 7.03 The first two (2) hours of overtime per day, Monday through Friday inclusive, shall be paid at one and one-half (11⁄2) times the applicable rate of pay.
+All other time worked shall be considered overtime and shall be paid for at the applicable overtime rate of pay. - 7.03 The first two (2) hours of overtime per day, Monday through Friday inclusive, shall be paid at one and one-half (11/2) times the applicable rate of pay.
 All other overtime hours, Monday through Friday inclusive, shall be paid at two (2) times the applicable rate of pay. - 7.04 For the purposes of calculating overtime hours, overtime shall normally be scheduled upon the completion of the regular days shift.
-When an Employee is required to work prior to the commencement of his regular shift, such time shall be considered as overtime. - 7.05 All hours worked on Saturday, Sunday and Statutory Holidays shall be paid at two (2) times the applicable rate of pay.
+When an Employee is required to work prior to the commencement of his regular shift, such time shall be considered as overtime. - 7.05 All hours worked on Saturday, Sunday and Statutory Holidays shall be paid at two (2) times the applicable rate of pay upon completion of employees required straight time hours as referred to in article 7.06. - 7.06 All overtime hours per the work week will be payable if the scheduled straight time hours and overtime hours are worked as per the work week schedule, excluding excusable absences hours missed.
+If scheduled straight time hours are missed due to unexcused absences the worker must work their straight time hours scheduled before overtime hours are earned.
+The employee will notify the employer prior to shift start time, to be accepted as an excusable absence when circumstances arise beyond the workers' control.